DaveBenham/VenomModules/README.md

   - 50%
   - 100% (consecutive high gates are tied together)

-Note that if the input clock PPQN is set to 24 and the output width is 50%, then the 1/32 division will actually have a 33.3% width.
-Using a 48 PPQN clock guarantees 50% is accurate for all divisions.
+Some divisions have special requirements for total phrase lengths and/or minimum clock PPQN in order to achieve correct and consistent widths.
+See the Division Button section above.

 ### GLOBAL Column